sholiday/desire2download/readme.md

    ...
 ```

-*d2d will not download a file if it has been already saved.*
+*d2d will not download a file if it has been already saved unless the overwrite
+option is used..*

+If you use the script in a cron job, be nice to Learn and don't re-download all
+the time.
+Perhaps run without overwrite every hour but with overwrite once a day.

 ## Credits